Astronautilus14/Testing-JS/README.md

 A testing library, designed for front-end javascript.

 ## Setup
-Add the following tagg to the header of your HTML
+Add the following tag to the header of your HTML
 ```html
 <script type="text/javascript" src="http://nautdevroome.nl/testing.js"></script>
 ```